The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 Bad: “Tell me what you think about the app, and whether you’d keep using it if the features improve, which they might in the next version, depending on feedback.”

 Nobody knows what you just asked.
-Not the respondent.
-Not the AI.
-Not even you, probably.

 3. Ask truly open-ended questions.